 Ottawa is a vibrant and youthful city, offering a diverse and eclectic mix of neighbourhoods, each steeped in history and culture.

-Where to live in Ottawa
+- Things to do in Ottawa

-The mixture of French and English cultures is at its most prominent in Lowertown, the traditional French Canadian area, where French and English are heard and spoken interchangeably.
+The mixture of French and English cultures is at its most prominent in Lowertown, the traditional French-Canadian area where French and English are heard and spoken interchangeably.
 There are a handful of more family-orientated locations, with easy access to schools and daycare, but most inhabitants of the downtown core are young professionals and couples.
 That being said, prices can be surprisingly affordable, with a one-bed apartment available from $800–1200 per month.

 Old Ottawa South/The Glebe/New Edinburgh/Beechwood